 Data Privacy Policy

-We attach great importance to the protection and confidentiality of your personal data, which we consider to be a guarantee of reliability and trust.
+We attach great importance to the protection and confidentiality of your personal data, which for us is a testament to our reliability and trustworthiness.

-The data privacy policy specifically reflects our commitment to enforce compliance with applicable data protection rules, including the General Data Protection Regulation ("GDPR").
+The data privacy policy specifically demonstrates our commitment to enforcing applicable data protection rules, particularly those of the General Data Protection Regulation ("GDPR").

-The policy applies to you, regardless of where you live, as long as you are at least 15 years old, whether you are a customer or a visitor to www.episto.fr.
+This policy applies to you, regardless of your place of residence, provided you are at least 15 years old, whether you are a client or a visitor of the www.episto.fr website.

-If you are a candidate for a position at Episto, you can consult our candidate policy which is available on our dedicated page on standard recruitment sites (e.g. Linkedin, Indeed, etc.).
+If you are a candidate for a position at Episto, you can consult the "candidate" policy, which is available on our dedicated page on standard recruitment sites (e.g., LinkedIn, Indeed, etc.).

-If you are under 15 years of age, you may not use our services without the prior express consent of one of your parents, which must be provided in writing to dpo@episto.fr.
-If you believe that we may be holding information about a child of yours under the age of 15 without your consent, you may request that we delete it at dpo@episto.fr.
+If you are under 15 years old, you are not authorized to use our services without the prior and explicit consent of one of your parents, which must be sent in writing to dpo@episto.fr.
+If you believe we may hold information about one of your children under 15 without your consent, you can request that we delete it by contacting dpo@episto.fr.

 Why do we process your data?

-As part of the services offered, we may need to process your personal data for the following reasons and purposes:
+As part of the services we offer, we are necessarily required to process your personal data for the following reasons and legal bases:

-• To browse our website www.episto.fr, pay for and benefit from our services (conducting surveys and studies, launching campaigns, creating surveys, etc.) and so that we can respond to your requests (e.g. requests for information, complaints, etc.) on the basis of our general terms and conditions of sale, our general terms and conditions of use, and our legitimate interest in providing you with the best possible service.
+• To browse our website www.episto.fr, pay for and benefit from our services (conducting surveys and studies, launching campaigns, creating surveys, etc.), and for us to be able to respond to your requests (e.g., information requests, complaints, etc.), based on our general terms and conditions of sale, our general terms of use, and our legitimate interest in providing you with the best possible service.

-• To stay informed of our latest offers and events by phone and email on the basis of our legitimate interest in building customer loyalty and prospecting for potential new customers.
+• To stay informed about our latest offers and events by phone and email, based on our legitimate interest in retaining our customer base and prospecting for new potential clients.

-• To follow us and comment on our publications on social networks on the basis of the general terms of use of the social network concerned (e.g. Facebook) and our legitimate interest in having a dedicated page on social networks.
+• To follow us and comment on our social media publications, based on the general terms of use of the social network concerned (e.g., Facebook) and our legitimate interest in maintaining a dedicated social media page.

-• To receive our newsletter which will inform you of all news concerning our services based on your consent.
+• To receive our newsletter, which will inform you of all news regarding our services, based on your consent.

-• To guarantee and reinforce the security and quality of our services on a daily basis (e.g. statistics, data security, etc.) on the basis of the legal obligations incumbent on us, our general terms and conditions of sale and our legitimate interest in ensuring the proper functioning of our services.
+• To guarantee and enhance the security and quality of our services on a daily basis (e.g., statistics, data security, etc.), based on our legal obligations, our general terms and conditions of sale, and our legitimate interest in ensuring the proper functioning of our services.

-• Finally, we may also install "Cookies" on your terminal.
-For more information on the use of "Cookies", we invite you to consult our "Cookies Policy".
+• Finally, we may also install “Cookies” on your device.
+For more information on the use of “Cookies”, we invite you to consult our “Cookie Policy”.

-Your data is collected directly from you when you log on to our website and use our services.
+Your data is collected directly from you when you connect to our website and use our services.

-We undertake to process your data only for the purposes described above.
+We commit to processing your data only for the reasons previously described.
 Furthermore, we guarantee that none of your data will ever be sold to a partner or a third party.
-On the other hand, when you voluntarily publish content on the pages we edit on social networks, you acknowledge that you are fully responsible for any personal information you may transmit, regardless of the nature and origin of the information provided.
+However, by voluntarily publishing content on the pages we manage on social networks, you acknowledge that you are entirely responsible for any personal information you may transmit, regardless of the nature and origin of the information provided.

 What data do we process and for how long?